-Rearing is dangerous behavior for everyone concerned.
-If your horse rears, you are in danger of being unseated, fallen on or struck.
-A horse that rears and loses its balance can easily fall and injure itself.
-A horse that rears while hitched can fall on the driver and passengers of the vehicle, cause injury to itself and destroy equipment and things around it.
+If your horse rears, you're in danger of being unseated, fallen on, or struck, and the horse may lose its balance, falling and injuring itself.
+A horse that rears while hitched to a carriage can fall on the driver and passengers, cause injury to itself, and destroy equipment and objects around it.

-Once this behavior is learned, it is difficult to stop.
-If you’re a beginner rider, it will be almost impossible, in fact, dangerous, to try to solve this problem yourself.
-You will need to find a professional who can help you.
+Once a horse learns this behavior as a way to avoid work or express frustration, it's difficult to stop.
+If you’re a beginner rider, it would be extremely dangerous to try to solve this problem yourself.
+Instead, you'll need to find a professional who can help you.

 Why Do Horses Rear?

-After checking that equipment is comfortable and there is no physical reason your horse is rearing, consider what gaps may be in your horse’s training or yours that could cause him to be frustrated, confused or over-faced by what you are asking him to do.
-Are your aids consistent and does your horse understand them?
+- Poor training: After checking that equipment is comfortable and there's no physical reason your horse is rearing, consider whether there are gaps in your horse’s training that could cause it to be frustrating, confused, or overwhelmed by what you're asking it to do.

-Is your horse eating too much rich food and not getting enough exercise?
-A horse that spends most of its time out in a pasture will be less likely to blow off excess steam by rearing, bolting or bucking.
-Or is your horse insecure about going out alone or sick of going around in the ring and anticipating being uncomfortable?
+- Under- or overstimulation: Is your horse eating too much grain and not getting enough exercise to burn off the energy?
+A horse that spends most of its time out in a pasture will be less likely to blow off excess steam by rearing, bolting, or bucking.
+A horse that's bored with its routine may act out too.

 What to Do If Your Horse Rears

-Alternatively, you can bail out.
+Alternatively, you can bailout.
 An emergency dismount is appropriate if you feel unsafe.
-You need to get out of the way quickly, so the horse doesn’t hit you on the way down.
-The downside of this is that if you bail every time your horse hops up in the front, it will quickly learn that this is how it can get you off of his back.
-Whether you stay with the ship or bail out, be aware that there is no perfectly safe way to ride a rear.
-No matter how you decide to deal with it, you will still be in some danger.
+But you need to get out of the way quickly so the horse doesn’t hit you on the way down.
+The downside of this is that if you bail every time your horse rears, it will quickly learn that this is how it can get you off its back.

-Only attempt to deal with a horse that rears while ridden or driven if you know how to do the following things:
+Only attempt to deal with a horse that rears while ridden or driven if you know how to handle it properly.
+You should know:

-- How to work a horse ‘long and low,’ avoiding schooling that involves keeping a horse in frame and collection (and jumping if riding).
+- How to work a horse "long and low," avoiding schooling that involves keeping a horse in frame and collected.

 - How to actively drive a horse forward.